-Julia Creek Dirt n Dust Festival: 7-9 April 2017
+Julia Creek Dirt n Dust Festival: 13-15 April 2018

 And they’re off!
 Head out to Julia Creek and back a winner at the Artesian Express Outback Horse Races during the Dirt n Dust Festival (where bog snorkelling was made famous).
 Stomp your boots all night at the outdoor concert or catch the spectacular Dirt n Dust Bullride for a rush of adrenalin.

-Channel 7 Brisbane Racing Carnival: 13 May – 10 June 2017
+Channel 7 Brisbane Racing Carnival: May – June 2018

 Okay, so it’s not as well-known as the Melbourne Cup, but in terms of style, variety and prestige, Brisbane’s racing scene gives the rest of the country a run for its money.
 Take in five signature race days and join the who’s who of Brisbane trackside and dressed to impress.
 Betting and horse racing go hand-in-hand with a drink, and Eagle Farm boasts 17 bars.
 Even more interesting on this site is the Tote, home to Australia’s oldest computer which was once used to instantly calculate dividends.
 For avid race fans, be sure to attend UBET Stradbroke Day during the carnival for an unrivalled programme of racing and entertainment.

-Curley Cattle Transport Cloncurry Stockman’s Challenge & Campdraft: 13-16 July 2017
+Curley Cattle Transport Cloncurry Stockman’s Challenge & Campdraft: 11-15 July 2018

 For the most dedicated of horse fans, this annual campdrafting and challenge event is a true testament to the skill of our country’s best horseman.
-Watch competitors from across Australia take on ‘wet’ and ‘dry’ work including man and horse complete manoeuvres including flying changes, roll backs, spins and stops.
+Watch competitors from across Australia take on ‘wet’ and ‘dry’ work including man and horse complete manoeuvres including flying changes, rollbacks, spins and stops.

-The Mount Isa Mines Rotary Rodeo: 11-13 August 2017
+The Mount Isa Mines Rotary Rodeo: 9-12 August 2018

-Mackay Airport Beach Horse Races: 19 August 2017
+Mackay Airport Beach Horse Races: August 2018

-Swap your stilettos for flip flops to celebrate the sixth annual running of this seaside spectacular.
+Swap your stilettos for flip-flops to celebrate the sixth annual running of this seaside spectacular.
 Touted as Australia’s only non-official beach horse racing event, the Mackay Airport Beach Horse Races will feature up to 12 races over a sand course along the beautiful Mackay Harbour Beach in August.

-Carlton Mid Cairns Amateurs Carnival: 31 August – 2 September 2017
+Carlton Mid Cairns Amateurs Carnival: 7-8 September 2018

 Originally designed to bring city and country together, this epic three-day event has expanded over the years into one of Australia’s premier spring horse racing carnivals.
 Throw in fashion, glamour, food and a line-up of entertainment, this carnival gives any horse racing fan a reason to visit Cairns, Tropical North Queensland.

-Birdsville Races: 1-2 September 2017
+Birdsville Races: 31 August-1 September 2018

 You haven’t really been to an Australian horse racing event until you’ve made the trek to the Birdsville Races.
 Turn the pages of the history books back to 1882 when the races first launched in this remote corner, near the South Australia border.
-Now flick forward to today, where this tiny town of just 100 swells to some 6000 as race goers flock to see the 13-race program which in 2016 commanded up to $140,000 in prize money.
+Now flick forward to today, where this tiny town of just 100 swells to some 6000 as racegoers flock to see the 13-race program which in 2016 commanded up to $140,000 in prize money.
 Curiously, the Birdsville track is only one of four in Queensland that runs anti-clockwise.
 But then again, they do everything a little differently out here.